site24x7/plugins/linux_security_updates/bulk_deployment/ansible/site24x7_linux_security_updates_plugin_playbook/readme.md

 # Site24x7 Linux Security Updates Plugin Playbook

-### An Ansible playbook to install the Site24x7 Check Security Updates plugin on all your Linux servers to monitor the number of pending security updates.
+### An Ansible playbook to install the Site24x7 Linux Security Updates plugin on all your Linux servers to monitor the number of pending security updates.

 ---